khairulhasanmd/OpenBBTerminal/website/content/terminal/quickstart/api-keys.md

 ![IEX Cloud](https://user-images.githubusercontent.com/46355364/207833540-c1e25500-22e9-43c3-a89e-b05dd446f2a5.png)

-Add this API key to the OpenBB Terminal by entering:
+Add this API key to the Finance Analysis by entering:

 ```console
 /keys/iex REPLACE_WITH_KEY